wagtail/nextjs-loves-wagtail/README.md

     }
   ).then((response) => response.json());

-  const index: BlogIndexPage = indexPages.items[0];
+  // There's only one with the slug "blog" const index: BlogIndexPage = indexPages.items[0];

-  const data = await fetch(
+  // Fetch the BlogPages that are children of the BlogIndexPage instance const data = await fetch(
     `http://127.0.0.1:8000/api/v2/pages/?${new URLSearchParams({
       type: "blog.BlogPage",
+      child_of: index.id.toString(),
       fields: ["date", "intro"].join(","),
     })}`,
     {